Tweener/Tweener/README.md

 For the past 13 years, I’ve been working as a mobile app developer across companies of various sizes, from early-stage startups to multinationals.
 And it was around the time Covid-19 hit that the idea of solopreneurship popped in my mind.

-3 years later and a miserable last experience in a 9-5 job, I decided it was time to move on to a new chapter in my career.
-And here I am, November 2023, finally on my own, a full-time solopreneur, ready to fail and hopefully succeed as a solopreneur!
+3 years later, I got tired of my 9-5 job, so I decided it was time to move on to a new chapter in my career.
+And here I am, November 2023, finally on my own, a full-time solopreneur, ready to fail and hopefully succeed!

 ---